cmdctrlesc/apitask/README.md

-REST proxy for GraphQL API in Django - interview task.
+REST proxy for a GraphQL API in Django - interview task.